srl-labs/learn-srlinux/docs/tutorials/infrastructure/kne/topology.md

 In the snippet above, the `my-stratup-config.json` is expected to be found next to the topology file.

-For SR Linux nodes, the startup file must contain the full configuration of a node in a JSON format as found in `/etc/opt/srlinux/config.json` on SR Linux filesystem.
+For SR Linux nodes, the startup file can be provided in a JSON format (as found in `/etc/opt/srlinux/config.json` on SR Linux filesystem) or in the CLI format[^3].

 #### TLS Certificates